Snipping Tool not working in Windows 11

 Disable startup programs windows 11

-• Close Task Manager, Click “OK” in the System Configuration dialog box and restart your computer.
+• Close Task Manager, click “OK” in the System Configuration dialog box and restart your computer.

-Reinstall Snipping Tool
+Reinstall Snipping Tool from Microsoft Store

-• Press Windows key + S, and type snipping tool When the tool appears, right-click and select “App settings.”
+• Press Windows key + S, and type snipping tool.
+When the tool appears, right-click and select “App settings.”

 Snipping tool App settings

-• Scroll down and click the Uninstall button, Confirm your action and restart the PC.
+• Scroll down and click the Uninstall button, confirm your action and restart the PC.

 Uninstall snipping tool windows 11

-• Now open Microsoft Store and search for the Snipping Tool to get it replaced with a new version.
+• Now open the Microsoft Store and search for the Snipping Tool to get it replaced with a new version.

 • Then, click the Get button to get the Snipping Tool and install it.